 How to Make a Bomb

-Radar is supporting the acquisition of a rare Rosa floribunda 'Atom Bomb' rose for the University's arts collection through How to Make a Bomb, an ongoing work by the Australian artist Gabriella Hirst and Southend's The Old Waterworks.
+In 2022 Radar supported the acquisition of a rare Rosa floribunda 'Atom Bomb' rose for the University's arts collection through How to Make a Bomb, an ongoing work by Hirst and Southend's The Old Waterworks.
 Developed in 1953, the rose was so-named amidst the wave of Cold War 'atomic mania', which also saw the naming of the bikini after nuclear tests on Bikini Atoll in the Pacific.

 How to make a Bomb aims to bring the variety back into circulation to encourage a public care-taking for and scrutiny of the violent legacies and historical traumas of atomic armament via gardening and planting.
 From one of the few remaining ‘Atom Bomb’ rose specimens to be found globally (sourced from the Fineschi Rosarium rose archive in Northern Italy), Hirst has worked with The Old Waterworks’ co-director Warren Harper to propagate new generations of ‘Atom Bomb’ roses at The Old Waterworks.
 These are then distributed via workshops, exhibitions, guerrilla gardening and community led initiatives.

-The rose is to be planted near International House on Loughborough's campus after interest in the project from colleagues across the University.
-It is cared for by LU Arts as part of the University’s arts collection, with collective care and scrutiny encouraged through conversations and events organised by Radar.
+The rose was planted near International House on Loughborough's campus after interest in the project from colleagues across the University.
+It is cared for by LU Arts as part of the University’s arts collection, with Radar contributing to ongoing collective care and scrutiny through conversations and events.

-Further information on the project can be found in the publications available in International House, which can also be bought from The Old Waterworks.
+Further information on the project can be found in the How to Make a Bomb publication available in International House and the University Library, which can also be bought from The Old Waterworks.

 How to Make a Bomb is curated by David Bell for Radar and LU Arts.
 With support from Malcolm Barnard, Rachael Grew, Marsha Meskimmon, Loughborough University Institute of Advanced Studies, Rachel Senior, Nick Slater and Simon Kemp.